betomaluje/SpeedBot/README.md

 I hope it helps somebody.
 If you have any questions, feel free to ask me.

-Thanks for your time and I hope this proyect gets bigger and bigger! :D
+Thanks for your time and I hope this project gets bigger and bigger! :D